CedricLeblond/functions-customer-reviews/doc/03 - Continuous Delivery/README.md

 In this hands-on lab you learned how to:

-- Create Azure Services with Azure Resource Manager templates
-- Execute PowerShell and Command srcipts in Azure Cloud Shell
-- Use Azure Web Apps and deployment engine (Kudu) to automate build and deploy of a Web site from a GitHub repo.
+- Create a VSTS account and a new Team project
+- Create a fork of a Github repository and a new PAT to access this repository
+- Create a new pipeline with a Build and a Release definitions to continuously deliver an Azure Function
+- Use Application Insights to follow solution health and follow your custom metrics.

-This is just one example of how you can leverage Azure Resource Managemeer and Azure Cloud Shell to automate infrastructure.
-Experiment with other Azure Resource Manager templates to learn more about Azure Services and provisionning to identify additional ways in which they can aid your research or business.
+This is just one example of how you can leverage VSTS and Application Insights.
+Experiment with other application deployment, you may want to add CustomerReviews site alonside the Azure Function.
+You could also leverage Azure Web apps capabilities like Slots to launch integrations tests before, or add an intermediate environment before production one like in this [blog post](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2017/10/04/azure-function-ci-cd-devops-pipeline/).
+You could also explore [Azure DevOps Projects](https://go.microsoft.com/fwlink/?linkid=862126) to rapidly kickstart your project.